glpi-project/docdev/source/devapi/search.rst

       - 'item_item_revert', same as item_item and child jointypes
          (NEWTABLE.`id` = REFTABLE.`#fk_for_new_table#_1` OR NEWTABLE.`id` = REFTABLE.`#fk_for_new_table#_2`)

-   - *condition*: additional condition to add to the standard link.
+   - *condition*: additional condition to add to the standard link. |br|
       Use NEWTABLE or REFTABLE tag to use the table names.

    - *nolink*: set to true to indicate the current join doesn't link to the previous join/from (nested joinsparams)

 - **additionalfields**: an array for additional fields to add in the SELECT part of the query.
 Ex: 'additionalfields' => ['id', 'content', 'status']

-- **datatype**: define how the *searchoption* will be displayed and if a control need to be used for modification (ex: datepicker for date) and affect the *searchtype* dropdown.
+- **datatype**: define how the *searchoption* will be displayed and if a control need to be used for modification (ex: datepicker for date) and affect the *searchtype* dropdown. |br|
    *optional parameters* are added to the base array of the *searchoption* to control more exactly the datatype.

    - 'date'.